BPU Water is “Hard”

 the first reservoir was replaced with a flat concrete roof covered with grass.

 These 200 horsepower booster pumps at the Buffalo Street Pump Station send water from the Cassadaga well field out into the utility's water distribution system.

 The English Hill Reservoir, located at the highest point of the city, consists of two identical 5,000,000-gallon chambers.

-The first chamber was built in 1912-13and the second chamber in 1965-66.
+The first chamber was built in 1912-13 and the second chamber was constructed in 1965-66.
 One 20 horsepower and two 75 horsepower pumps move water to homes and schools located at this same elevation,

-while gravity will cause the remainder to flow into the distribution system should it be needed.
+while gravity causes the remainder to flow into the distribution system should it be needed.

 The Conewango aquifer has a watershed area of 290 square miles.
 Water is pumped from the four wells tapping this aquifer to the Clay Pond Pump Station and stored in a 500,000 gallon storage tank.

 This Pond was once a pit where blue clay was dug for brick making.
 The story has it, that one day workers returned to the clay pit to find it had filled with water - thus Clay Pond.